Biscione: History

+The biscione on the interior facade of the Filarete Tower (Torre del Filarete) at the Sforza Castle in Milan.
+FR and SF at the bottom signify Francesco Sforza, the Duke of Milan between 1450 and 1466.

 Etymologically, word biscione is a masculine augmentative of Italian feminine biscia "grass snake" (corrupted from bistia, ultimately from Latin bestia "beast").

 The charge became associated with the city after the Visconti family gained control over Milan 1277; Bonvesin da la Riva records it in his De magnalibus urbis Mediolani (On the Marvels of the City of Milan) as a Visconti symbol no later than the end of the 13th century.
 The symbol may have been derived from a bronzed serpent brought to Milan from Constantinople by Arnolf II of Arsago (Archbishop of Milan 998–1018) in the 11th century.

 One of the oldest depictions of the Biscione is in the Great Hall of the Visconti Castle of Angera.
 The hall was painted at the end of the 13th century with frescoes celebrating Archbishop Ottone Visconti's victory against the rival family of the Della Torre.
 The viper swallowing a small human figure is depicted in the pendentives of the hall.

 The biscione remained associated with the Duchy of Milan even after the Visconti line died out in the 15th century.
 The House of Sforza incorporated the symbol into their armorial after taking the duchy.

 A Renaissance Milanese writer described the insignia of the Duke of Milan in 1531:

 Exiliens infans sinuosi e faucibus anguis, Est gentilitiis nobile stemma tuis.
 Talia Pellaeum gesisse nomismata regem, Vidimus, hisque suum concelebrare genus.
 Dum se Ammone satum, matrem anguis imagine lusam, Divini & sobolem seminis esse docet.
 Ore exit tradunt sic quosdam enitier angues, An quia sic Pallas de capite orta Iovis.

 An infant bursting from the maw of a coiling serpent marks the noble lineage of your clan.
 We have observed that the Pellaean king had coinage with such a device and by it celebrated his own descent, proclaiming that he was begotten of Ammon, that his mother was beguiled by the form of a snake and the child was the offspring of divine seed.
 The infant emerges from the mouth.
 They say that some snakes come to birth that way.
 Or is it because Pallas sprang like this from the head of Jove?